deep-generative-models-AIM5036/deep-generative-models-AIM5036.github.io/_posts/2022-11-09-GAN_Tutorial.md

 ## Optimal Discriminator

-Optimizing the above term from discriminator's prospective, guarantees to reach an optimal point, only when the generator learns the ratio between the p<sub>data</sub> and p<sub>model</sub>.
+Optimizing the above term from discriminator's prospective, guarantees to reach an optimal point, only when the discriminator learns the ratio between the p<sub>data</sub> and p<sub>model</sub>.
 We can write the loss function as

 <p align="center">
   <img src="/GAN_Tutorial_img/Derivative.png" />